programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 # Lesson Conclusion

-This lesson has covered some of the most considerations that must be made when working with linear and logistic regression models.
+Taken togehter, this lesson and [Linear Regression analysis with scikit-learn](/en/lessons/linear-regression) have covered some of the most considerations that must be made when working with linear and logistic regression models.
 The first of these considerations is whether either model is agood fit for your task.
 Linear regression models use one or more quantitative variables (discrete or continuous) to predict one quantitative variable.
 Logistic regression models use one or more quantitative variables to predict a category (usually binary).
 Once these you fit these aspects of your data to the right model, you can use either model to assess the following:

 1. How effectively do the independent variables predict the dependent variable?
 2. How linearly related are the independent variables to the dependent variable?